 Do motorcycles require inspections?

 Many states require motorcycle inspections.
-Some states require motorcycles to undergo emissions tests, while others only require these if you live in certain counties.
+Some states require motorcycles to undergo motorcycle emissions tests, while others only require these if you live in certain counties.
 Understanding the requirements of your area, as well as what to expect from a motorcycle inspection, may help streamline the process.
 Motorcycle inspections typically cover:

 What are common motorcycle inspection points?

-While there are differences among state motorcycle inspection requirements, you can expect the mirrors, lights and brakes to be part of the process.
+While there are differences among state motorcycle inspection requirements, you can expect the mirrors, lights, and brakes to be part of the process.

 Mirrors